-In a blog post published in August 2020, we spoke to a number of teachers from the USA about the impact that the Covid-driven shift to online learning had had on language teaching.
+In a blog post published in August 2020, we spoke to a number of language teachers from the USA about the impact that the Covid-driven shift to online learning had had on their language teaching.
 Two key, and linked, trends stood out from that conversation – firstly, that teachers felt opportunities to develop spontaneous speaking skills had “disappeared” from lesson delivery and that online synchronous speaking activities had become “monotonous and students quickly became bored.”
-Given the importance of speaking skills, it’s important to understand how best to address these challenges.
+Given the importance of developing spontaneous speaking skills, it’s important to understand how best to address these challenges.

 The ability to develop strong spontaneous speaking skills is, after all, one of the main reasons why students learn a new language in the first place.
 Holding a conversation in your target language in a new country allows learners to communicate with different people, to express their thoughts clearly, and to join (at least for a while) a new community.

-What is spontaneous speaking?
+What is spontaneous speaking in language education?

 Well, the dictionary definition of spontaneous gives us a good starting place: